 Temaril P for dogs is a combination steroid and antihistamine.
-Vets can prescribe this drug for a range of conditions including coughing, allergies and skin conditions.
+Veterinarians can prescribe this drug for a range of conditions including coughing, allergies, itching and skin conditions like eczema.
 Although it is used for a wide variety of conditions, it is a steroidal medication and may only be prescribed by a vet.
+Today we’ll look at why an animal doctor might prescribe Temaril P for dogs and how it works.
+We’ll also share dosing information, how often and for how long it’s okay to give it, and what side effects you’ll need to be aware of.

 Temaril refers to Trimeprazine and the P stands for Prednisolone.
 Each of these drugs is designed to compliment the other.
 The Trimeprazine works as an antipruritic and an antitussive.
 To us, this means it helps relieve symptomatic itching and coughing.
 The Prednisolone is an anti-inflammatory, part of the corticosteroid family.
 It helps to ease any painful swelling that might come along with the previous symptoms.